XalLabDev/Homelab/updates.md

 - Migrated to single "updates.md" file instead of separate files for each day for ease of access.
 - Attempted to install OMV and jellyfin with docker, failed, too tired to fix, signing off :(
 - Added access to depository from android phone
+- Added "Setup remote connection to router dashboard" to TO-DO List